-Many Bulgarians believe that this is a centuries-old traditional salad, but in fact, it was invented in the 1950s when the communist government was trying to promote foreign tourism to the country.
+Many Bulgarians believe that this is a centuries-old traditional salad, but in fact it was invented in the 1950s when the communist government was trying to promote foreign tourism to the country.
 The salad matches the colors of the Bulgarian national flag with the red of the tomatoes, the green of the cucumbers, and the white of the Feta cheese.

-The name “Shopska” comes from a region in the country, best known for the stubbornness and conservatism of its occupants.
+The name “Shopska” comes from a region in the country, best known for the stubbornness and the conservatism of its occupants.
 There is a popular joke in Bulgaria that when a “shop” went to the zoo for the first time and saw a giraffe, all he said was “there is no such animal”.

-The “Shopska Salata” and the tomatoes are sacred to the Bulgarians.
+The “Shopska Salata” and the tomatoes are sacred for the Bulgarians.
 Probably there is no worst insult to a Bulgarian than saying that this is a Greek or Macedonian salad, or that the best tomatoes in the world are not in Bulgaria.
 When I am back home, I am incredibly careful not to mention that I have eaten tastier tomatoes in Canada.
 I would be crucified and probably banned from entering the country.

 Sometimes, a few of the ingredients were missing, but if there were tomatoes – there was a salad.

 For Salad for 2: